 The Story of Duality, Darkness and a Daring Rescue

-We may be on board with the reality that we live in a land of opposites, where everything splits into either/or: it’s either night or day, black or white, right or wrong, good or bad.
-But still, many of us would like to know why it has to be this way.
+For while we may be on board with the reality that we live in a land of opposites—where everything splits into either/or of darkness or daylight, right or wrong, good or bad—many of us would like to know why it has to be this way.
 Better yet, is there any way around this?

 For all who seek the Oneness, this story is for you.

 Get the whole story of Holy Moly, in a nutshell.